HtetLinMaung/books/javascript/mastering-javascript/chapter1.md

 To install VS Code on a Mac, follow these steps:

-- Go to the Visual Studio Code website at https://code.visualstudio.com/ and click on the "Download for Mac" button.
+- Go to the Visual Studio Code website at https://code.visualstudio.com/ and click on the "Download Mac Universal" button.

 - Once the download is complete, double-click on the downloaded .dmg file to open it.